Saurav-Shrest/gsap-scroll/README.md

 const tl = gsap.timeline({...});

-- this will crate the timeline and some condition have to be submitted
+- this will crate the timeline and some condition have to be written

 ## Explation of timeline object variable